craigderington/k3s-observatory/README.md

 - **Node.js 18+** - Frontend tooling
 - **k3s/Kubernetes cluster** - The cluster you want to visualize
 - **kubectl configured** - With access to your cluster
+- **metrics-server** (optional but recommended) - For resource visualization features

+> **Note:** Resource visualization features (CPU/memory sizing and glow) require metrics-server.
+If not installed, Observatory will still work but won't show resource metrics.

 ### Installation